unaffected/ruthless.heavens/README.md

 Players progress through the phases of each round together, taking action simultaneously.

-Gameplay continues this way until either a one or more winners have been declared or until all players have been declared losers.
+Gameplay continues this way until either one or more winners have been declared, or until all players have been declared losers.

 ## Setup